bjhaid/node-labels-to-files/README.md

   -logtostderr
         log to standard error instead of files (default true) -mode string
-        This determines the mode n works in, when it is set to once it retrieves the node labels and exits, if set to always it creates a watch on the node and will detect and update the directory to reflect the labels when they change on the node.
-Acceptable options is either of always|once (default "always")
+        This determines the mode n works in, when it is set to once it retrieves the node labels and exits, if set to always it creates a watch on the node and will detect a nd update the directory to reflect the labels when they change on the node.
+Acceptable options is either of always|onceCan be overriden via the environment variable MODE (de fault "always")
   -nodename string
-        Name of node whose label n should retrieve -skip_headers
+        Name of node whose label n should retrieve.
+Can be overridden via the environmentvariable NODENAME -skip_headers
         If true, avoid header prefixes in the log messages -skip_log_headers